 It is hard to believe that September is already starting.
 Every week seems to pass faster and faster now.
 It is starting to really worry me.
 But I am happy and ready to work even harder than ever these last few weeks.
 This week we will get a boost from our mission tour with Elder Aidukitis (I don´t remember how to spell his name).

 This week was pretty emotionally draining with two exchanges, three baptismal interviews and many problems with families not wanting their loved ones to get baptized.
-And even though things didn´t turn out the way we had planned this week and getting sad aboout that - I was really reassured this week about the inner peace that Comes from Christ.
+And even though things didn´t turn out the way we had planned this week and getting sad about that - I was really reassured this week about the inner peace that comes from Christ.
 So I was able to get better focusing on doing my part and trust in Christ.

 I hope all is well and I am looking forward to hugging you all